Yihang-Li/Yihang-Li.github.io/source/_drafts/Time Series.md

 $y_{t}=(1-\mathbf{B})^{d} x_{t}$
 $\mathrm{y}_{t}=a_{1} \mathrm{y}_{t-1}+a_{2} \mathrm{y}_{t-2}+\ldots+a_{p} \mathrm{y}_{t-p}+w_{t}+\beta_{1} w_{t-1}+\beta_{2} w_{t-2}+\ldots+\beta_{q} w_{t-q}$

-- Box-Cox transformation
+- `Box-Cox transformation `
 - Forecasting:
   - Expand the ARIMA equation so that xt is on the left hand side and all other terms are on the right.
   - Rewrite the equation by replacing t with T+1.
-  - On the right hand side of the equation, replace future observations with their forecasts, future errors with zero, and past errors with the corresponding residuals.
+  - On the right hand side of the equation, replace future observations with their forecasts, `future errors with zero`, `and past errors with the corresponding residuals`.
   - Beginning with h=1, these steps are then repeated for h=2,3,… until all forecasts have been calculated.

 ## Lecture 8